Urbana man charged with having cocaine for sale, fleeing police

 Police had also been looking for King in connection with an incident that happened in downtown Champaign in late July.

-About 2:40 a.m. on Sunday, July 31, Champaign officers on a downtown detail aimed at reducing gun crimes saw several men they believed to be armed getting in two different cars.
+About 2:40 a.m.
+July 31, Champaign officers on a downtown detail aimed at reducing gun crimes saw several men they believed to be armed getting into two different cars.

 Hearing that King had previous convictions for attempted murder, aggravated domestic battery and possession of a controlled substance, and the unresolved gun case, Judge Roger Webber set King’s bond in the two new cases at $300,000.